AyubTouba/nestjs-dbvalidator/README.md

 ### Quick Start

-To configure the module you need just to add typeorm configuration using register()
+To configure the module you need to add typeorm configuration using register()

 Example :